People Over Profit. The Reason for Fair Trade.

 “Fair fashion” only becomes a reality when workers receive a living wage.
 This is why in 2013 the Clean Clothes Campaign conducted a broad study of over 100 brands to assess their efforts with regards to implementing a living wage.” - from Fair Fashion? app, What’s a Living Wage?

-So in short, the first full month of the hey sister campaign, Katie and I will be providing information and how-to’s to become a more conscious shopper when it comes to clothing.
 The textile industry has taken the world by storm with the demand of constantly changing fashions in developed countries.
-Katie and I aim to expose the truth behind this consumption and what we can all do to live in a way that empowers and does not exploit.
-Like Katie said in our last post, we all have to wear clothes; this is something we all vote for with our dollars.
+Our aim is to expose the truth behind this consumption and what we can all do to live in a way that empowers and does not exploit.
+We all have to wear clothes; this is something we all vote for with our dollars.
 Will we chose to vote for oppression and poverty or will we give businesses and individuals the opportunity to succeed and thrive?